U.N. sounds environment alarm ahead of Rio summit

 Of the 90 most important environmental goals in existence, only four are making significant progress, the report said.

-Some of the successful goals included those to prevent ozone depletion and to provide access to clean water.
-But UNEP detected little or no progress on 24 goals, including on climate change, depleting fish stocks and expanding desertification.
+Some of the successful goals included those to prevent ozone depletion and providing access to clean water supplies.
+But it detected little or no progress in 24 goals, such as those aiming to address climate change, depleting fish stocks and expanding desertification.

-Governments should focus on the key drivers behind climate change: population growth and urbanization, fossil fuel-based energy consumption and globalization, it said.
+UNEP called on governments to focus their policies on the key drivers behind climate change, notably population growth and urbanisation, fossil fuel-based energy consumption and globalisation.

+Scientists have linked the burning of fossil fuels - oil, coal and natural gas - to an acceleration of climatic changes such as severe drought and flooding.
+There are also economic costs.

 The annual economic damage from climate change is estimated at 1-2 percent of world GDP by 2100, if temperatures increase by 2.5 degrees Celsius, UNEP says.